This post enumerates several ways you might want to consume content on YouTube (YT) without using any of YT’s platforms.

 Let me just recommend some browser add-ons that I believe would improve your experience.

 - Use Ad Blocker.
 Ads are annoying and insidious.
 There are lots of tools and methods to avoid them.2 We highly recommend uBlock Origin.

-- Use SponsorBlock, which is an open-source, crowd-sourced extension for skipping sponsor segments.
-The only “downside” is that you may have to participate, i.e. contribute to the community by sending segments (time stamps), when dealing with sponsorships of smaller channels.
+- Use SponsorBlock, which is an open-source, crowd-sourced extension for skipping in-video sponsor segments.
+Consider contributing the community by sending segments (time stamps).

 Invidious (Web, preferably in a privacy-respecting browser)